-You or your spouse may be involved in a trading firm, partnership or company.
-We can advise on how the business should be dealt with as part of your divorce, including how and whether the business should be valued.
-If necessary we can work with accountants or business advisers.
+You or your spouse may be involved in a family business, maybe a partnership or limited company.
+We can advise on how the business can be dealt with, including how and whether the business should be valued.
+If necessary we work with accountants or business advisers.

 We can also help protect businesses at the start of a relationship, typically with the use of a pre or post nuptial agreement.

 In some cases the business was established long before the marriage began, and the value of the business may be of little importance.
 In other cases (if the business is the main asset or was created during the relationship or you were both involved) the value is more likely to be shared.

 Valuing businesses is complicated.
 Valuations are typically based on earnings or the asset value of the business.
 We know the questions to ask to identify the right way to handle your divorce.

 We can also advise on issues of liquidity – how can money be extracted to help fund a divorce settlement?
 What will the tax consequences be?
 If necessary, we can work with accountants and tax advisers.

 Some couples continue to work together even after a divorce.
 This is unusual but we do not rule anything out.
 The options we offer including mediation and collaborative law can be particularly effective where it is important to preserve the continued success of a family business.